+Deutsche Bank is an internationally recognized investment banking firm experienced in providing advice in connection with mergers and acquisitions and related transactions.
+Deutsche Bank was paid a fee of \$1,000,000 in compensation for advising Gaylord on its recent sale of two radio stations.
 An affiliate of Deutsche Bank, Deutsche Bank Trust Company Americas ("Deutsche Bank Trust"), is the administrative agent for Gaylord's \$150 million senior term loan facility, \$25 million senior revolving credit facility and \$50 million subordinated term loan facility.
 In this capacity Deutsche Bank Trust has received \$4,500,000 in underwriting fees (for the ratable benefit of the initial lenders) and \$75,000 in administrative fees from Gaylord and Gaylord has reimbursed out-of-pocket expenses incurred by Deutsche Bank Trust in connection with the loans.
-Deutsche Bank Trust is entitled to receive from Gaylord additional administrative fees in the amount of \$75,000 for the first year of the loans and

-\$100,000 for each year thereafter that the loans are outstanding and a commitment fee (for the ratable benefit of all the lenders) equal to 0.5% per year of the average daily unused portion of the \$25 million revolving credit facility.
-In addition, \$60,069,948 in proceeds of the loans were used to repay in full an existing loan from Deutsche Bank Trust and other lenders and the remaining net proceeds of the loans of approximately \$134 million were deposited into an escrow account with Deutsche Bank Trust for the completion of the construction of the Texas hotel.
+Deutsche Bank Trust is entitled to receive from Gaylord additional administrative fees in the amount of \$75,000 for the first year of the loans and \$100,000 for each year thereafter that the loans are outstanding and a commitment fee (for the ratable benefit of all the lenders) equal to 0.5% per year of the average daily unused portion of the \$25 million revolving credit facility.
+In addition, \$60,069,948 in proceeds of the loans were used to repay in full an existing loan from Deutsche Bank Trust and other lenders and the remaining net proceeds of the loans of approximately \$134 million were deposited into an escrow account with Deutsche Bank Trust for the completion of the construction of the Gaylord Opryland hotel in Texas.

-Deutsche Bank is an internationally recognized investment banking firm experienced in providing advice in connection with mergers and acquisitions and related transactions.
-An affiliate of Deutsche Bank is a lender to Gaylord under a bank credit facility.
 In the ordinary course of business, Deutsche Bank or its affiliates may actively trade in the securities and other instruments and obligations of Gaylord and ResortQuest for their own accounts and for the accounts of their customers.
 Accordingly, Deutsche Bank or its affiliates may at any time hold a long or short position in such securities, instruments and obligations.